 1 Union joints/flange joints Required to allow for a replacement of equipment.
 2 Thermometer Required to check the performance and monitor the operation of the units.
 3 Water pressure gauge Recommended for checking the operation status.
 4 Valve Required to allow for a replacement or cleaning of the flow adjuster.
 5 Flexible joint Recommended to prevent the noise and vibration from the pump from being transmitted.
-6 Drain pipe Install the drain pipe with a downward inclination of between 1/100 and 1/200.
-To prevent drain water from freezing in winter, install the drain pipe as steep an angle as practically possible and minimize the straight line.
-For cold climate installation, take an appropriate measure (e.g., drain heater) to prevent the drain water from freezing.
-7 Pump Use a pump that is large enough to compensate for the total water pressure loss and supply sufficient water to the unit.
-8 Air vent valve Install air venting valves to the places where air can accumulate.
-Automatic air vent valves (such as [®]) are effective.
-9 Expansion tank Install an expansion tank to accommodate expanded water and to supply water.
-(10) Water pipe Use pipes that allow for easy air purging, and provide adequate insulation.
-1 Drain valve Install drain valves so that water can be drained for servicing.
-(12) Strainer Install a strainer near the unit to keep foreign materials from entering the water-side head exchanger (supplied).
-(13) Flow switch Required to protect the unit.
+6 Pump Use a pump that is large enough to compensate for the total water pressure loss and supply sufficient water to the unit.
+7 Air vent valve Install air venting valves to the places where air can accumulate.
+Automatic air vent valves (such as $(7)$ ) are effective.
+8 Expansion tank Install an expansion tank to accommodate expanded water and to supply water.
+8' Closed expansion tank Use a closed expansion tank to help manage the concentration of brine.
+9 Water pipe Use pipes that allow for easy air purging, and provide adequate insulation.
+10 Drain valve Install drain valves so that water can be drained for servicing.
+(1) Strainer Install a strainer near the unit to keep foreign materials from entering the water-side head exchanger (supplied).
+(12) Flow switch Required to protect the unit.